Harshprasad25/easy_meds/readme.md

-# this is my project : easy meds
+# This is my project : Easy Meds